ViswanthKumarKS/Loan_Project_Backend/README.md

 ➡️ Fill the loan applications details

-➡️ upload the document for verification
+➡️ upload the document for verification of loan

 👉 Role